jsdclxvi/Reforestation/README.md

-## How was the snow globe feeling after the storm?
-A little shaken.
+## I decided to sell my Hoover… well it was just collecting dust.